Recombinant Human CD2 Protein (Catalog#10982-H08H)

 This antibody can be stored at 2℃-8℃ for twelve months without detectable loss of activity.
 Protected from prolonged exposure to light.
 Do not freeze !
 Sodium azide is toxic to cells and should be disposed of properly.
 Flush with large volumes of water during disposal.

-Flow cytometric analysis of human CD2 expression on human whole blood lymphocytes.
-Human whole blood lymphocytes were stained with FITC-conjugated anti-Human CD2.
-The histogram were derived from gated events with the forward and side light-scatter characteristics of viable lymphocytes.
+Flow cytometric analysis of Human CD2 expression on human whole blood lymphocytes.
+Cells were stained with APC-conjugated anti-Human CD2.
+The fluorescence histograms were derived from gated events with the forward and side light-scatter characteristics of viable lymphocytes.

 T-cell surface antigen CD2, also known as T-cell surface antigen T11/Leu-5, and SRBC, is a single-pass type I membrane protein.
 It contains one Ig-like C2-type domain and one Ig-like V-type domain.
 CD2 is a cell adhesion molecule expressed on T cells and is recognized as a target for CD48 (rats) and CD58 (humans).
 CD2 has been shown to set quantitative thresholds in T cell activation both in vivo and in vitro.
 Further, intracellular CD2 signaling pathways and networks are being discovered by the identification of several cytosolic tail binding proteins.
 CD2 interacts with lymphocyte function-associated antigen (LFA-3) and CD48/BCM1 to mediate adhesion between T-cells and other cell types.
 CD2 is implicated in the triggering of T-cells, the cytoplasmic domain of CD2 is implicated in the signaling function.
 The complex of CD2 and CD58 also plays an important role in enhancing the adhesion of T lymphocytes to target cells, and promoting hyperplasia and activation of T lymphocytes.
 As a cell surface glycoprotein, CD2 expressed on most human T cells and natural killer (NK) cells and plays an important role in mediating cell adhesion in both T-lymphocytes and in signal transduction.